hpc-maths/samurai/doc/source/tutorial/interval.rst

     level 2:
         x: [14, 16[

-the :cpp:class:`samurai::CellArray` is defined in the same way.
+and the :cpp:class:`samurai::CellArray` is defined in the same fashion.
 The only difference is that `x` is a :cpp_code:`std::forward_list` of :cpp:class:`samurai::Interval` in :cpp:class:`samurai::CellList` and a :cpp_code:`std::vector` of :cpp:class:`samurai::Interval` in :cpp:class:`samurai::CellArray`.

-To understand the differences, we have to give an example in 2D.
+To understand the differences, we must address an example in 2D.

 2D mesh example
 ---------------

-The example below will help to better understand the difference between :cpp:class:`samurai::CellList` and :cpp:class:`samurai::CellArray`.
+The example below is supposed to help the reader to better understand the subtle difference between :cpp:class:`samurai::CellList` and :cpp:class:`samurai::CellArray`.
+Consider the following mesh

 .. image:: ./figures/2D_mesh.png
     :width: 60%